OceannTwT/ra-isf/README.md

 #

-We propose Retrieval Augmented Iterative Self-Feedback (RA-ISF), a framework that iteratively decomposes tasks and processes them in three submodules to enhance the model's problem-solving capabilities.

-RA-ISF integrate iterative question-answering and problem decomposition into the retrieval-augmented generation process.
+The codebase of RA-ISF integrate iterative question-answering and problem decomposition into the retrieval-augmented generation process.

 Compared to other methods, RA-ISF evaluates whether a question can be answered by assessing the model's capabilities and the relevance of the retrieved texts.
 When it cannot be answered, the problem decomposition module breaks down the original question into sub-questions for re-evaluation.